fnplus/Python-scripts-collection/README.md

 [**GraphicCalculator**](https://github.com/fnplus/Python-scripts-collection/tree/master/GraphicCalculator) :

-    Given a math function, construct a graphic.
+    For given math function, constructs a graphic.

     Additional Requirements:
-    Only use the variable "x", use the python's operation rules
+    Use only the variable "x", use the python's operation rules